-The format for this critique group closely follows a format I encountered as a member of the Philadelphia Writers Group from 2011-2013, and as such credit is due to Michael Thompson who founded that group, and to Julius DeAngelus, Steve Silbiger, and Gene Pozniak, who were the co-organizers when I joined.
+The format for this critique group closely follows a format I encountered as a member of the Philadelphia Writers Group from 2011-2013, and credit is due to Michael Thompson who founded that group, and to Julius DeAngelus, Steve Silbiger, and Gene Pozniak, who were organizers when I joined.
 They are all very fine writers and quality humans.

 II.
 GROUND RULES

 Our one unbreakable rule: Every member of this group is treated with respect and equality.
 We are writers with diverse backgrounds and diverse levels of experience.
 While work is open to critique, people are not.
 Your comments, whether during critique or any other time, should be clear and honest but also supportive and kind.